• Skip to primary navigation

 Make the Walnut Raisin Crumble

-While the soup is coming back up to temperature, heat olive in a frying pan.
+While the soup is coming back up to temperature, heat the olive oil in a frying pan.
 Add raisins and sauté for 2 minutes, until rehydrated and starting to caramelize.
-Add the walnuts and sage and continue to cook, stirring frequently until the sage is cooked and walnuts lightly browned.
+Add the walnuts and sage and continue to cook, stirring frequently until the sage is cooked and the walnuts lightly browned.
 Transfer to a small bowl until serving.

 Walnuts, raisins, sage and olive oil in a white frying pan